Life after TIAS: Working at Vertoro as founder and CEO

 How is working at Vertoro?

-At the time of publication of this writing, we are now a team of seven, piloting our technology on two continents, and we are preparing to raise our next investment (Series A) round early 2020, which will be allocated towards the construction of a commercial scale plant for our oil.
+We are currently a team of eight, piloting our technology on two continents, and we are preparing to raise our next investment (Series A) round early 2020, which will be allocated towards the construction of a commercial scale plant for our oil.
 Working at a tech start up is merely like riding a rollercoaster.
 Before you can finally move on to the truly exciting part, you first have to invest your own money and time waiting in line.
 Then follows a slow and intense uphill ride.
 Finally, everybody becomes ecstatic with emotions into the downhill adventure, and one cannot wait to do the whole journey over again.
 We are now somewhere half-way said uphill climb.

 My advice to you!